 Furthermore, most CSPs recommend implementing a third-party backup solution to augment the protection they’re able to provide.
-Google support tells its users, “For non-email data recovery solutions, please consult the Google Apps Marketplace, where one of our partners may have a solution suitable for your needs.”
+Google support tells its users, “For non-email data recovery solutions, please consult the Google Workspace Marketplace, where one of our partners may have a solution suitable for your needs.”
 And Salesforce says, “We recommend that you use a partner backup solution that can be found on the AppExchange.”

 How do you pick the right Backup and Restore solution?
 Here’s a list of HIPAA must-haves for e-PHI backup and restore.

 HIPAA Check #1 Offsite Storage -> Cloud-to-cloud SaaS model

 Choosing a cloud-to-cloud backup provider allows you to continue enjoying the cost-saving benefits that drew you to adopt SaaS applications.
 Instead of managing backups on-premises, an extremely time-consuming and error-prone activity, consider a cloud-based backup solution.
 They allow you to save time and money while managing backups effectively and allowing your IT team to focus on strategic endeavors.

 HIPAA Check #2 Regular Backups -> Support for Automated and on-demand Backups

 Automated backups allow you to “set it and forget it” as your backups will run automatically each day.
 On-demand backups enable manual backups to support data protection before major database or organizational changes are made.

 HIPAA Check #3 100% Restore -> Fast and accurate recovery